 Packaging: Released as part of Momentum's stylish Director's Chair Collection, the packaging maintains that label's grey trim with an amaray casing.
 Initial releases provide a very nice sixty-four-page book detailing director Nichols' career.
 This book is another suggestion that Momentum could be a serious DVD distributor given time.

-The Graduate At 25: A retrospective featurette filmed twenty five years later with sound-bites from cast and crew members such as Dustin Hoffman, Katherine Ross and Buck Henry.
+: A retrospective featurette filmed twenty five years later with sound-bites from cast and crew members such as Dustin Hoffman, Katherine Ross and Buck Henry.
 It’s an enjoyable featurette and runs for over twenty minutes.

 One on One With Dustin Hoffman: As is typical with Momentum DVDs, they throw in the unused elements from main extras to create smaller extras.
 This is essential a four minute edit of unused anecdotes from Dustin Hoffman, who is very dry yet very charismatic when appearing in interviews.

 Trailer: The trailer is quite uninvolving and slow and reveals much of the plot, although from the print damage and dated saturation it definitely appears to be the original release trailer.

 Photo Gallery: A small photo gallery that contains press photos and a few posters of The Graduate used in foreign countries.

 64 Page Book: A book on Mike Nichols’ career that is interesting reading if only skimming the surface.
 Still, it’s good as a companion piece to the DVD.

 Although the extras could be considered to be a missed opportunity (why no isolated score and no commentary?), you have to give credit to Momentum for releasing the best version of The Graduate yet.
 It’s a classic film, and fully deserves two hours of your time.